jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 Date: Sun, 15 Jan 2023 04:12:50 GMT
 ```

 Unfortunately, the server denies us agian even if we provide the correct credential.
-The reason is Spring Security, by default, enables CSRF protection for all non-idempotent request, such as POST, DELETE, etc. This can be disabled by configuration, and next section I'll show you how to use it properly to protect the API.
+The reason is Spring Security, by default, enables CSRF protection for all non-idempotent requests, such as POST, DELETE, etc. This can be disabled by configuration, and next section I'll show you how to use it properly to protect the API.

 ```java
 @Bean